-Current plans are to begin classes the week of August 7th, then the subsequent 12 weeks from there.
-Each class will be 1-2 hour long and take place twice weekly.
+Classes have begun as of September 28th, 2018, and the subsequent 12 weeks from there, each class will be 1-2 hour long and take place twice weekly.
 Followed by a LIVE session at the end of every week for queries and home-work.

 Students would also be able to post queries on the student’s forum that’ll be answered asap.
 I am not a super busy person, you can expect a prompt response on the forum.
 Except the sleeping hours.